HareKrishnaMehrotra/JobPortal/readme.md

-# Hey, I am Vaibhav Tiwari here and this is my Project on Job Portal named as Forest using MERN stack.
+# Hey, I am Vaibhav Tiwari and this is my Project on Job Portal named as Forest using MERN stack.